-- Carefully rinse the lobster tails under cool water and pat dry with paper towels.
+- Rinse the lobster tails under cool water and gently pat dry with paper towels.
 Should you find a vein that runs the length of the tail meat, remove it and discard.

-- Arrange the tails on one of the prepared baking sheets, squeeze a little lemon over each and top with a pat of compound butter for each lobster tail, cut them in half and arrange the two pieces on top of the meat.
+- Arrange the tails on one of the prepared baking sheets and squeeze a little lemon over each.
+Cut up a pat of compound butter for each lobster tail, cut them in half and arrange the two pieces on top of the meat.
 Set aside.

 - Once the steaks are seared, quickly transfer them to the other prepared baking sheet and place them in the oven.
 Depending on desired doneness, the steaks will cook for 5 to 7 minutes total.